Attih Soul

-Attih Ekpenyong, known professionally as Attih Soul, is a Nigeria-born singer, songwriter and musician currently based in Barcelona, Spain.
-He is also known for performing at events such as World Music Day at the French Institute in Nigeria, where he received the "Best Performing Group" award alongside The A-Team, and the Road to Yalta Music Festival, where he was awarded a Golden Microphone by Lev Leshchenko.
+Attih Ekpenyong, known professionally as Attih Soul, is a Nigerian soul and R&B singer and musician currently based in Barcelona, Spain.
+He is also known for and performing at events such as the Road to Yalta International Music Festival, the World Music Festival at the French Institute,and Solsona Festival, among others.

 Early life and education

 Ekpenyong was born in 1990 in Calabar, Cross River State, Nigeria.

-Ekpenyong graduated from the University of Calabar with a bachelor's degree in medical biochemistry.
+He graduated from the University of Calabar with a bachelor's degree in medical biochemistry.
 Ekpenyong also earned a dual master's degree in international talent management and leadership from Barcelona Executive Business School and Catholic University of Murcia.

 Career

+Early career

-Ekpenyong began his music career in 2011 by singing at open mic events.
+Ekpenyong began singing as a child, but officially began his music career in 2011 by singing at open mic events.
 He competed on reality singing competitions like Nigerian Idol, Voice Cross River, and Project Fame West Africa.

 In 2017, Ekpenyong was chosen by the administration of President Muhammadu Buhari to write and perform the theme song for Nigeria's Democracy Day.
 In the same year, Soul performed his first international concert in South Africa and released his first single, "Say You Love Me".

+Ekpenyong later expanded his career internationally, performing in several countries across Africa and Europe.
+He received recognition from the French Institute for his contributions to music, after he won the World Music Festival Competition with his music group, The A Team, in 2018.

-In 2020, Ekpenyong performed alongside Yaroslav Sumishevskiy and the Otta Orchestra at the Road to Yalta Music Festival in Yalta, Russia.
+In 2020, Ekpenyong represented Nigeria at the Road to Yalta International Music Festival in Yalta, Russia, performing alongside Yaroslav Sumishevskiy and the Otta Orchestra.
 After performing, he was awarded a cash prize, an award of excellence, and a Golden Microphone by Russian singer Lev Leschenko, who served as the event's chairman of the jury.

+Recent work

 In February 2022, Ekpenyong released a titled "Friendzone".
 In the same year, he released a second single, titled "Someday I'll Find You".

 In June 2023, Ekpenyong signed a management deal with the French management company Talent and Skills, and also released the acoustic EP The Acoustic Experiment.

-In November 2023, Ekpenyong performed a concert in Barcelona to promote his album Shades of Emotion, which was released in the same month.
+In November 2023, Ekpenyong performed a headline concert in Sala NaLau, Barcelona to promote his album Shades of Emotion, which was released in the same month.
 He also held a concert in Barcelona along with Sadie and Werio.

+In 2025, Ekpenyong released three choir versions of songs from the Shades of Emotions album: “Good Old Days,” “Dreams,” and “Healed Too Much.”

+On the 13th of July 2025, Ekpenyong performed at Barcelona footballer Lamine Yamal’s birthday party.

+Musical style and influences

+Attih Soul’s music is primarily rooted in Soul and R&B. He has cited artists such as Boyz II Men as influences on his music.